machinereading/okbqa-2018-task3-temp/README.md

 1. The macro average between the F1 scores of all entities.
 1. The F1 scores for 7 entities.
 1. The F1 scores for all entities.

-The following shows the command to run the [evaluate.py](src/evaluate.py):